Skip to main content

 h.
 Corn, 2.9 percent.

-The headline inflation rate at the regional level further slowed down to 1.1 percent in May 2025, from 1.7 percent in the previous month.
-In the same reference month of the previous year, the index…
+The headline inflation rate at the provincial level increased to 2.4 percent in June 2025, a change of 1.4 percentage points from the previous month.
+In the same month of the previous year, it was…

-Oriental Mindoro’s inflation rate for the bottom 30% income households decelerated further to 1.4 percent in May 2025 from 3.2 percent in April 2025.
-This brings the provincial average inflation rate…
+Oriental Mindoro’s inflation rate for the bottom 30% income households increased to 2.3 percent in June 2025 from 1.4 percent in May 2025.
+This brings the provincial average inflation rate for this…